AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/managing-repositories.md

 ---
-title: Cloud Manager Repositories
+title: Managing Repositories in Cloud Manager
-description: Learn how to access, create, and edit repositories for your Cloud Manager programs.
+description: Learn how to create, view, and edit your git repositories in Cloud Manager.
 exl-id: 384b197d-f7a7-4022-9b16-9d83ab788966
 ---

 # Cloud Manager Repositories {#cloud-manager-repos}

+Learn how to create, view, and edit your git repositories in Cloud Manager.

+## Overview {#overview}

-Repositories are where you manage your code by using git.
-Learn how to create repositories for your Cloud Manager programs.
+Repositories are used to store and manage your project's code using Git.
+Every program you create in Cloud Manager has an Adobe-managed repository created for it.

+You can choose to create additional Adobe-manage repositories and also add your own private repositories.
+All repositories associated with your program can be viewed in the **Repositories** window.

+Repositories created in Cloud Manager will also be available for you to select when adding or editing pipelines.
+See [CI-CD Pipelines](/help/overview/ci-cd-pipelines.md) to learn more.

+There is a single primary repository or a branch for any given pipeline.
+With [git submodule support,](git-submodules.md) many secondary branches can be included at build time.

 ## Accessing Repositories {#accessing-repos}